Vicaris/ModPro/docs/examples/painting_effect.rst

 - Find the edges of the image with the Sobel algorithm.
 You obtain what looks like a black and white hand-drawing of the photo.
-- Multiply the image array to make the colors flashier, and add the contours obtained at the previous step.
+- Multiply the image array to make the colors flashier, and add the contours obtained at the previous paso.

 The final clip will be the concatenation of three part: the part before the effect, the part with the effect, and the part after the effect.